Lien - FAQ

 How long before a tax lien is no longer enforceable?

-After DOR records a state tax execution, they have 10 years from the recording date to collect the tax liability.
-This 10-year period may be extended for specific reasons outlined in Georgia Code including but not limited to the taxpayer filing bankruptcy or entering into an installment payment agreement with DOR.
-A tax lien may not be renewed.
+After the Department of Revenue records a state tax execution, they have 10 years from the recording date to collect the tax liability.
+This 10-year period may be extended for specific reasons outlined in Georgia Code including, but not limited to, the taxpayer filing bankruptcy, entering into an installment payment agreement, submitting an Offer in Compromise, or filing protests and appeals.
+State tax liens may not be renewed.